rhysd/actionlint/docs/checks.md

 Output:

 ```
-test.yaml:6:7: environment variable name "foo=bar" is invalid. '&', '=' and spaces should not be contained [env-var]
+test.yaml:6:7: environment variable name "FOO=BAR" is invalid. '&', '=' and spaces should not be contained [env-var]
   |
 6 |       FOO=BAR: foo
   |       ^~~~~~~~
-test.yaml:7:7: environment variable name "foo bar" is invalid. '&', '=' and spaces should not be contained [env-var]
+test.yaml:7:7: environment variable name "FOO BAR" is invalid. '&', '=' and spaces should not be contained [env-var]
   |
 7 |       FOO BAR: foo
   |       ^~~